Medically reviewed by Drugs.com. Last updated on Jun 29, 2020.

 Use: Labeled Indications

-Treatment of external genital warts (solution and gel) and perianal warts (gel only)
+Perianal warts: Treatment of perianal warts (gel only)

 Hypersensitivity or intolerance to any component of the formulation